 At this stage in the Company’s development, the Board does not fully comply with the principle of the Code which concerns the composition of the Board (see Principle 5).
 As projects and investments are advanced and as resources allow, the Board will actively seek to move towards full compliance with the Code.

-Alba owns and operates mining projects in Wales (gold), and Ireland (base metals), as well as having investments in the onshore UK oil and gas sector.
+Alba owns and operates mining projects in Wales (gold), and Ireland (base metals), as well as having investments in the onshore UK oil and gas sector and in Greenroc Mining plc, a Greenland-focused exploration company also listed on AIM (LON:GROC).
 For further details see “Projects”.

 The Board believes that the Group’s diversified asset and investment portfolio provides access to a range of assets with potential to add significant value for the Company’s shareholders in the long-term.
 Our strategy, where possible, is to target assets that have a production history, in stable jurisdictions, and which thereby offer real potential to be brought into commercial production.

 The key challenge for the Company is identifying the most effective, including the most cost-effective, methods for progressing mineral exploration activities at our projects, with the aim being to materially advance the level of knowledge and confidence in the potential of our projects and thereby justify the committing of further resources to progress those projects rapidly through exploration and into the development phase.
 The expertise of the current Board and management team, and the breadth of their contacts within the natural resources sector, will assist the Company in meeting this challenge.

 The Board appreciates that it is accountable to shareholders for the performance and activities of the Company and, to this end, is committed to providing effective communication with Alba shareholders.
 We publish all regulatory news promptly through the London Stock Exchange’s Regulatory News Service (“RNS”) and on our website and we maintain a database of shareholders and other interested parties who have subscribed via our website to receive our newsletters and updates.